sutoiku/puffin/docs/Query Planner.md

 ## Serverless Architecture
 PuffinDB's [distributed query engine](Query%20Engine.md) is mostly serverless (with the exception of the Monostore, for good reasons) and will be deployed across tens of thousands or even hundreds of thousands of serverless functions (*e.g.* [AWS Lambda](https://aws.amazon.com/lambda/)), with [reactive caching](Query%20Engine.md#reactive-caching).
 This demands a radical rethinking of distributed SQL query planning, for several reasons:
+- The number of compute nodes is very large (most query planners are optimized for tens or hundreds of compute nodes)
+- Compute nodes are heterogeneous (serverless functions, serverless containers, server-based containers, and web browsers)
+- The use of serverless functions mandates a clear delineation between static partitioning (on the Object Store) and dynamic sharding (across function)

 ## Query Plan Lifecycle
 1. Query translated from non-SQL dialect (*e.g.* [Malloy](https://github.com/malloydata/malloy/tree/main/packages/malloy), [PRQL](https://prql-lang.org/)) to SQL